franchiven/predicting-mental-health-reddit/README.md

 The goal of this project was to predict four mental health disorders (anxiety, depression, bipolar & suicide) from Reddit  posts using Natural Language Processing.

-## Data Collection

 One option would be to scrape Reddit using PRAW - however, this is quite time consuming...

+## Data Collection & Pre-Processing

 Luckily, there is a large dataset on Google BigQuery (fh-bigquery/reddit_posts) going back until 2015.
 Over a million rows were taken over a four year period

-## Pre-Processing

 The cleaning of these posts was acheived using the following steps:

 Removing 'deleted/removed' posts
 Removing symbols, numbers, blank lines etc.
 Spell checking the corpus
 Lemmentisation

 After the text had been cleaned, around 800,000 datapoints were left, the majority class (depression) had 53% of the total datapoints whereas the minority class (bipolar) had 9%.